qcif/daff-biosecurity-wf2/docs/src/understanding-the-analysis.md

 - To set up and run the workflow, visit the Nextflow workflow repository: [qcif/nf-daff-biosecurity-wf2](https://github.com/qcif/nf-daff-biosecurity-wf2).
 - For analysis code, see the Python modules repository (used in the above workflow): [qcif/daff-biosecurity-wf2](https://github.com/qcif/daff-biosecurity-wf2)

+## Interpretting the workflow report

+(This should probably be in the workflow report!)

 ## Reference data

 ### BLAST